chdmark/QuickPool/README.md

 # QuickPool

 ##Synopsis
-Quickpool is a simple web applications that makes it easier to create carpools.
+Quickpool is a simple web application that makes it easier to create carpools.
 When a user inputs the address of their starting and ending locations, they will be automatically connected with another commuter who has a similar route.

 It is built with Ruby on Rails and utilizes GeoKit and Twilio functionality.
 Although it is not currently deployed, you may see a live version with installation instructions provided below.